shipkit/shipkit-changelog/README.md

 When creating a new token using GH UI, make sure to select the `repo/public_repo` *scope* ([more info on scopes](https://docs.github.com/en/free-pro-team@latest/developers/apps/scopes-for-oauth-apps)).

-When using GH Actions then `GITHUB_TOKEN` is available in secret context.
+When using GH Actions then you can use the built-in `GITHUB_TOKEN` secret.
-You must pass it to step running gradle as environment variable:
+You can pass it via an environment variable:

 ```yaml
     - name: Publish githubRelease